Skip to main content

 • “You’ve been framed for your father’s execution-style murder, and after a hilariously easy prison escape, you’re on the run and out to clear your name.”

-• “It's a shame it's not fun; it's not funny (though it tries) and ends up being just a dull, buggy mess.”
+• “It's a shame it's not fun; it tries to be funny, but ultimately it's just a dull, buggy mess.”

-• “The humor falls flat and feels forced, making the experience more cringeworthy than entertaining.”
+• “The humor falls flat and feels forced, making the experience more frustrating than entertaining.”

-• “I expected some laughs, but the jokes are stale and the delivery is awkward, leaving me more confused than amused.”
+• “I expected some laughs, but the jokes are stale and the delivery is awkward.”

 17 mentions Positive Neutral Negative